Overview of CSU-LSAMP Fresno State

-The LSAMP office offers students study areas and computers located in Science 100.
+The LSAMP office offers students study areas and computers located in Science 1 room 101.
 If you need a place to study, a place to meet with other students or check your email, please feel free to stop by.

 There is also a refrigerator and microwave available for students.

 Office Hours: M-F 8:00 am - 5:00 pm